hartenfels/Semantics4J/README.md

 First, `git clone https://github.com/hartenfels/Semantics4J.git`.
 Do **not** use recursive cloning to pull in the submodules, they require some patches that won't be applied if you clone them yourself.
+If you did accidentaly clone recursively, run `make patch` to manually apply them before doing anything else.

 A knowledge base server must be available to compile and run programs, as well as run the tests.
 For that, see <https://github.com/hartenfels/Semserv>.